 Snowchange is an independent nonprofit in Finland that extends the entire Arctic with a global outreach.
 Established in 2000, this organization of Indigenous and local communities, including the Suomi, Sámi, Inupiaq, Yupiaq, Evenki, Even, Chukchi, and Yukaghir peoples, is devoted to conserving traditional Indigenous knowledge, cultural activities, and local biodiversity and ecosystems.

 An underlining mission of Mustonen’s work is to make the public aware of how significant Finland and the boreal in Eurasia are to the health of our planet.
-Not only does it contain one-third of Earth’s soil-based carbon and biodiversity, the boreal, and the Arctic also contain the rewilding potential for 10 million hectares of land.
+Not only does it contain one-third of Earth’s soil-based carbon and biodiversity, but the boreal and the Arctic also contain the rewilding potential for 10 million hectares of land.

-In 2017, Snowchange launched the Landscape Rewilding Programme (LRP) to accomplish three critically important issues — rapidly rewild and restore extensive peatlands, boreal forests, and Indigenous Arctic lands in Finland, re-start massive carbon sinks and promote Indigenous and community rights in conservation and restoration (in Finland there are no Indigenous rights to the land).
+In 2017, Snowchange launched the Landscape Rewilding Programme (LRP) to accomplish three critically important issues — rapidly rewild and restore extensive peatlands, boreal forests, and Indigenous Arctic lands in Finland, re-start massive carbon sinks, and promote Indigenous and community rights in conservation and restoration (in Finland there are no Indigenous rights to the land).

-By 2022, LRP has restored 31,000 hectares in over 55 sites, including the Indigenous Sámi forests, making it the largest non-state restoration organization in Finland.
+LRP has restored 31,000 hectares in over 55 sites, including the Indigenous Sámi forests, making it the largest non-state restoration organization in Finland.

 A key factor in the success of Snowchange’s restoration projects is the use of and reliance on traditional knowledge.
 As Mustonen puts it, Indigenous wisdom can no longer be seen as “stereotypical noble savage romanticization” or dismissed by the scientific community as anecdotal or with skepticism.
 In the mists of the climate crisis, the voices of Indigenous peoples need to be heard now more than ever.